 It might not sound romantic at first, but Valentine’s Day could be the perfect time to discuss your financial future.
 Why not use the time when you are gazing into each other’s eyes over a candlelight dinner to discuss what motivates you?
 What is your vision for the next year, the next five years or the rest of your lives?
 Do you want to travel?
 Buy a house?
 Pay down your debt?
 Then use these goals to create a financial road map for achieving your dreams together.

 Make a Plan

 No matter how you choose to celebrate, be sure to check your budget before making any big purchases or committing to expensive activities.
 It’s fun to splurge — if you have the money to spare.
 If you do not have a budget, begin by comparing your income to your debts and expenses.
 Then start setting your saving goals.
-You may find that the most romantic thing you can do for your partner is to save for your future together.
+You may find that the most romantic thing you can do for your partner is to have a budget-friendly celebration so you can save for your future together.